dbulnes/stellar-ledger-api/README.md

 This is the companion javascript library for communicating with the [Ledger Nano S Stellar App](https://github.com/lenondupe/ledger-app-stellar).

-It is currently work in progress.
 In order to run the tests you must have the [Ledger Nano S Stellar App](https://github.com/lenondupe/ledger-app-stellar) installed on your [Ledger Nano S](https://www.ledgerwallet.com/products/ledger-nano-s).

 ## Building